top of page

 Among the U.S. Constitution's amendments, three are particularly relevant to the issue of abortion and reproductive rights:

 The First Amendment guarantees religious liberty, including freedom of speech and the right to practice (or not practice) any religion.
 This protects individuals from being compelled to follow religious ordinances that conflict with their personal conscience.
+Regarding reproductive rights, this means no laws can be made based on religion—only secular reasoning—though everyone has the right to discuss how such laws align or do not align with their spirituality, as well as how to best honor their spirituality within respect of the laws and the constitution.

 "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."

-Section 1."Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."
+"Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."

 The Fourteenth Amendment protects the rights to life, liberty, and property.
 The right to life is protection from unlawful killing.
 The right to liberty guarantees personal freedom and self-determination, within the boundary of behavior that respects the rights of others.
 And the right to property safeguards ownership of land, tangible assets, and intellectual assets.